Inbound Proxy

 routeOnly: true | false

-This option requires destOverride to be enabled.
+This item requires destOverride to be enabled to work.